kaplayjs/kaplay-site/guides/en/1_getting_started/2_basic_concepts.md

 ---
 title: Basic Concepts
-description: Learn about the basics of KAPLAY.
+description: Learn about the basics of KAPLAY, the HTML5 Game Engine for JavaScript and TypeScript.
-order: 1
 url: starting
+image: "./assets/theater.png"
 ---

 # Basic Concepts